 Compared to shakes, shingles are cut by sawmills which makes it a more precise and well-defined material.
 The flat shape and precise shape of shingles means that it does not have to be installed together with a felt interlay.
 In most cases, you will be able to see a house with at least 3 layers of shingles to provide a good amount of protection and insulation.
 Having 3 overlapping layers mean that water cannot easily penetrate the weatherproof system while keeping the layer underneath insulated which can retain heat conveniently.

-In terms of functions, shingles provide a more definite and precise volume which makes it a good material for roofs and sidings.
+In terms of functions, shingles provide a more definite and precise volume which makes them good material for roofs and sidings.
 Shakes are still great for siding, but horizontally-propelled winds and rain can easily slip through the gaps of shakes since they have a more irregular shape.

 Since shakes have much larger gaps, the best way to address this issue is to install felt paper through the installation of roofs.
 This process will help block wind and water from seeping through.